microsoft/azure-orbital-space-sdk/docs/architecture/runtime-framework/platform-services/platform-services.md

-# Platform Services
+# Azure Orbital Space SDK - Platform Services

-Platform Services are microservices that abstract on-board concerns like data translation and scheduling, giving payload applications (via the [Host Services](../host-services/)) and Satellite Owner Operators a common interface to interact with the spacecraft.
+Platform Services serve as the foundational microservices layer, directly interfacing with spacecraft hardware to abstract complex on-board operations such as data translation and scheduling.
+These services offer a unified interface for both payload applications, through Host Services, and Satellite Owner Operators, streamlining interactions with the spacecraft's systems.

-A Platform Service is a layer of abstraction nearer to the spacecraft and its hardware than the Host Services.
+Positioned closer to the spacecraft's hardware, Platform Services provide a critical layer of abstraction, simplifying the complexities of spacecraft operations for Satellite Owner Operators and payload applications.

-For those reasons, Platform Services are managed and interacted with exclusively by the Satellite Owner Operator (SOO) and  are logically isolated from the payload applications and Host Services by Kubernetes namespaces.
+Due to their integral role and the need for secure operations, Platform Services are exclusively managed by Satellite Owner Operators.
+They are segregated from payload applications and Host Services within Kubernetes namespaces to ensure logical isolation and operational integrity.

-The Azure Orbital Space SDK Platform Services provide Satellite Owner Operators with:
+The Azure Orbital Space SDK enriches Satellite Owner Operators with essential Platform Services, including:

-- the **[Message Translation Service](https://github.com/microsoft/Azure-Orbital-Space-SDK-Host-Services/tree/main/platform-mts)** to translate telemetry and sensor data from the spacecraft to a common format
+- **[Message Translation Service (MTS)](https://github.com/microsoft/Azure-Orbital-Space-SDK-Host-Services/tree/main/platform-mts)**: Facilitates the conversion of telemetry and sensor data from spacecraft-specific formats to a standardized format.
-- the **[Deployment Service](https://github.com/microsoft/Azure-Orbital-Space-SDK-Host-Services/tree/main/platform-deployment)** to deploy, update, and stop payload applications
+- **[Deployment Service](https://github.com/microsoft/Azure-Orbital-Space-SDK-Host-Services/tree/main/platform-deployment)**: Manages the deployment, updating, and termination of payload applications on the spacecraft.

-## Source

-See the [Azure Orbital Space SDK Host Services](https://github.com/microsoft/Azure-Orbital-Space-SDK-Host-Services/) repository to get started with the Platform Services.

 ## Extensibility and Customizations

-To extend and customize behavior of the Platform Services, the Azure Orbital Space SDK provides a plugin system.

-See **[Plugins](../plugins.md)** for more information.
+The Azure Orbital Space SDK's plugin system offers extensive opportunities for customizing and extending the functionalities of Platform Services to cater to specific mission requirements.

+For detailed information on plugins, see **[Plugins](../plugins.md)**.

 ## Design

-Platform Services control things like deploying applications, managing the deployment schedule or interacting with the Command and Data Handling computer.
+Platform Services are pivotal in managing application deployments, scheduling operations, and facilitating seamless interaction with the spacecraft's Command and Data Handling (C&DH) computer.

-### Message Translation
+### Message Translation Service (MTS)

-The Message Translation Service is a Platform Service responsible for translating telemetry and sensor data from the spacecraft to a common format.
+At the core of platform services, the Message Translation Service (MTS) plays a vital role in converting telemetry and sensor data from the spacecraft into a universally understandable format.
+Leveraging protocol buffers and gRPC, it ensures smooth data exchange the Azure Orbital Space SDK runtime framework and the satellite payload.

-Internally, the Azure Orbital Space SDK uses Protocol Buffers and gRPC as its data exchange between Host Services and payload applications.

-The data interface to a spacecraft is unique to each SOO.
-Some use UDP broadcasting, some use file drop/retrieval, others provide FTP servers.

-The MTS is responsible for translating the different protocols into Protocol Buffers transmitted by gRPC as expected by the Host Services.

-For example, here's how an application might request what sensors are available on the spacecraft:
+Given the unique data interface of each Satellite Owner Operator, ranging from UDP broadcasting to FTP servers, the Message Translation Service employs plugins to translate various protocols into the expected protocol buffers format, transmitted via gRPC.

+For instance, the process for querying available sensors on the spacecraft is illustrated below:

 ```mermaid
 sequenceDiagram